BusterBean/QC-SHOUTcast-Player-FireFox-Extension/PRIVACY.md

 Privacy Policy

-Introduction: This QC-SHOUTcast-Player-FireFox-Extension is developed by BRENTGAMEZ (BrentBean).
+Introduction: This QC-SHOUTcast-Player-Firefox-Extension is developed by BRENTGAMEZ (BrentBean).
 This Privacy Policy explains how the extension handles information.

-(Extension collects) Audio Streaming: Streams audio from https://radio.queercraft.net:443/stream/; Song Title: Fetches the current song title from http://mc.queercraft.net:8008/currentsong
+(Extension collects) Audio Streaming: Streams audio from https://radio.queercraft.net:443/stream/; Song Title: Fetches the current song title from https://radio.queercraft.net:443/stream/currentsong

 (Data Usage) The collected data is used for: Audio Playback: To stream and play Queercraft Radio.
 Song Information: To display the current song title.